nuclearace/SwiftDiscord/Installing SwiftDiscord for iOS.md

 ## Instructions

 You may be tempted to skip some steps or to not follow them in order.
-If you'd like to get this working at any point within the next few hours, I highly recommend you **do not do that**.
+If you'd like to get this working at any point within the next few hours, it is highly recommended you **do not do that**.
 If you do somehow get this to work without completing a certain step, please let me know so I can update the instructions.

 1. Install dependencies: `brew tap vapor/tap && brew install ctls && brew install opus && brew install libsodium`
 2. Make your project folder: `mkdir SwiftDiscord-iOS && cd SwiftDiscord`